uber/Cadence-Docs/src/docs/07-operation-guide/03-monitoring.md

 This [package](https://github.com/uber/cadence-docs/tree/master/src/datadog) contains examples of Cadence dashboards with DataDog.

-* `Cadence-Client` is the dashboard of client metrics, and a few server side metrics that belong to client side but have to be emitted by server(for example, workflow timeout).
+* `Cadence-Client` is the dashboard that includes all the metrics to help you understand Cadence client behavior.
+Most of these metrics are emitted by the client SDKs, with a few exceptions from server side (for example, workflow timeout).

-* `Cadence-Server` is the the server dashboard to monitor/navigate the health/status of a Cadence cluster.
+* `Cadence-Server` is the the server dashboard that you can use to monitor and undertand the health and status of your Cadence cluster.

-To use DataDog with Cadence, follow [this instruction to collect Prometheus metrics using DataDog agent](https://docs.datadoghq.com/integrations/guide/prometheus-metrics/).
+To use DataDog with Cadence, follow [this instruction](https://docs.datadoghq.com/integrations/guide/prometheus-metrics/) to collect Prometheus metrics using DataDog agent.

 ## Grafana+Prometheus dashboard templates